The Earnings Growth criteria in the Value Investing framework of Benjamin Graham — Warren Buffett's mentor — require adjustment for Inflation.

-The Earnings Growth rating is therefore to be interpreted as follows:
+The Earnings Growth rating on GrahamValue is therefore to be interpreted as follows.

 A value of 100% indicates 33% growth, or Earnings 1.33 times that of 10 years ago.
 A value of 200% indicates 66% growth or Earnings now 1.66 times, and so on.

-Considering that the inflation rate in the U.S. during the past ten years has been closer to 16%, an earnings growth of 16% may be sufficient for a stock to qualify as Defensive today.
-This would correspond to a Earnings Growth rating of 50% on GrahamValue.
+Therefore, an Earnings Growth of 25% may be sufficient for a stock to qualify as Defensive today.
+This would correspond to a Earnings Growth rating of 75% on GrahamValue.

-Note: Non-U.S. economies such as the U.K. may continue to require an Earnings Growth rating of 100%.
+Note: Non-U.S. economies such as the U.K. may also require an Earnings Growth rating of 75% as of 2022.

-Given below is a sample Earnings Growth rating calculation, using three years of EPS values each at the beginning and end of the period:
+Given below is an Earnings Growth rating calculation using the 2015 values of Universal Corp (UVV), using three years of EPS values each at the beginning and end of the period.

-At the 2000 Berkshire Hathaway Annual Shareholders Meeting, Buffett says that there is no distinction between Growth and Value stocks.
+At the 2000 Berkshire Hathaway Annual Shareholders Meeting, Warren Buffett explained that there is no distinction between Growth and Value stocks.